skyportal/skyportal/README.md

 # SkyPortal

+SkyPortal is a web application that interactively displays scientific datasets to astronomers for annotation, analysis, and discussion.
+It is designed to be modular and extensible, so it can be customized for various scientific use-cases.

-The SkyPortal web application consumes and displays events from the Zwicky Transient Facility.
+The base version of SkyPortal was designed with the Zwicky Transient Facility, and eventually LSST, in mind.

+Please [read the documentation](http://skyportal.io/docs/) for more on installation, configuration, and development.

+SkyPortal builds on top
+of [baselayer](https://github.com/cesium-ml/baselayer), a scientific web application platform developed by the same team.

 ## Installation on a Mac